zeitgeistpm/documentation/docs/using-zeitgeist-markets.md

 must vouch for the oracle by staking a fixed amount of ZTG.
 If the oracle does not submit the report on time, the stake is slashed.

-A common choice of oracle is an address controlled by the market creator.
+A common choice of oracle is any address controlled by the market creator.

 <!-- prettier-ignore -->
 :::important